otrv4/otrv4/otrv4.md

   Auth-I message is received and validated.
 The non-interactive DAKE is finished, for Alice, when the Non-Interactive-Auth message is sent, and, for Bob, when the Non-Interactive-Auth message is received and validated.
 Outgoing messages sent in this state are encrypted.
+Query messages or plaintext with withespace tags are not allowed to be sent in this state.

 FINISHED